-The SCR is calculated in accordance with the requirements of the L1 - Dir and L2 - Reg Standard Formula as adopted by the UK.
-On an annual basis UW completes an appropriateness assessment of the Standard Formula against UW's risk profile.
+The SCR is calculated in accordance with the requirements of the Rulebook Solvency Capital Requirement - Standard Formula.
+On an annual basis UW completes an appropriateness assessment of the Standard Formula SCR against UW's risk profile.

 3. Risk Management and Control